lwjohnst86/analyzing-cohorts-course/README.md

         exploratory data analysis?)
         - how to plot results from regression models (pointrange)
 2. What techniques or concepts will students learn?
-    - regression to specific data (logistic for disease states, mixed effects?, cox models, survival)
+    - regression to specific data (logistic for disease states, mixed effects?)
-    - how to plot cox models (kaplan-meier)
     - how to display results in tabular format (use rmarkdown? other packages to convert to table)
     - how to transform data and backtransform to calculate meaningful and